therishidesai/synchttp/README.md

 It currently focuses on a single-threaded HTTP/1.1 server core with strict request parsing, buffered request bodies, and a minimal exact-path router.

+NOTE: This was entirely done by opencode + GPT5.4.

 ## Install

 Add the crate with: